Did you know that stress is one of the major reasons behind missing periods?

 The obvious way to get your period back to how it used to be is to remove the stress from your life.

 If you've gone through a traumatic event and you’re finding it hard to feel like you again, engaging in a little therapy could help you feel saner and help you get your cycle back on track.

 It’s hard to remove everyday stress from your life, however, you can handle it better, which in turn should help your periods return.
-Some great ways to bust that stress include:

 Exercise: Working out releases endorphins, which makes you feel better.
 If you feel really stressed, try something like boxing, which will release all those pent-up frustrations!

 Eating well: During really stressful times it can be hard to eat well but ensuring you’re getting a balanced diet is essential to help you cope.
 Step away from the takeaway and instead eat nuts, broccoli, salmon and dark chocolate – all of which have properties to help reduce your stress levels.

 Learning to say no: If you feel overwhelmed, then it’s time to start saying no. It doesn’t make you a bad person, but it does make you a healthier one.

 Taking time out: When stress hits it can be hard to have fun.
 Try and enjoy a night out with friends or partake in a favourite hobby.
 This allows your brain and body to have a break from the stress in your life.